department-of-veterans-affairs/vets-website/content/pages/families-caregivers/index.md

 ### Housing Assistance

-If you’re the surviving spouse of a Veteran, we may be able to help you build, buy, improve, or refinance a home.
+If you’re the surviving spouse of a Veteran, we may be able to help you build, buy, improve, or refinance a home.<br>
 [Learn how VA-backed home loans work](/housing-assistance/home-loans/loan-options/).<br>
 [Find out if you qualify to get a Certificate of Eligibility (COE) for a VA-backed home loan](/housing-assistance/home-loans/eligibility/).<br>
 [Find out how to apply for a COE—and what to do next to get a VA-backed home loan](/housing-assistance/home-loans/apply-for-certificate-of-eligibility/).<br>